bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 To understand why we need to create an Image, it's important to understand the AWS terminology:

 - **Instances**:  Each server (cloud computer) you provision (rent) is called an *instance*.
 - **Volume**:  A *volume* is the storage that can be attached to an instance.
 Think of it like plugging a hard drive into a computer.
 Every instance needs at least one volume that contains its operating system.
 - **Snapshot**:  A *snapshot* is a saved copy of a volume.
 Imagine taking the entire contents of a hard drive and saving that to a file.
 - **Image**: An *image* is a saved copy of a volume that can be used to launch an instance.
-Every **Image** really just consists of a **Snapshot** + some other meta-data
+Every **Image** really just consists of a **Snapshot** plus some other meta-data.

-When you launch an instance, you select an image.
-This image is copied onto the volume that is attached to the instance and then the instance is booted up.
-The same image can be used to launch multiple volumes.
+When you start an instance, you select an image.
+This image is copied to the volume attached to the instance, and then the instance is booted.
+The same image can be used to boot multiple volumes.

 <img src="images/ImagesInstances.PNG" alt="Images And Instances" width="750">

 <img src="images/VolumesSnapshots.PNG" alt="Volumes and Snapshots" width="750">

-You don't have to create your own image - Amazon has many images with different operating systems already prepared.
-However, if you use one of these, you'll have to install any extra software every time you create an instance.
-Instead, we'll start with one of the base Amazon images, install some software, and then use it to create our own image.
+You do not have to create your own image - Amazon has already prepared many images with different operating systems.
+However, if you use one of them, you will need to install additional software every time you create an instance.
+Instead, we will start with one of Amazon's basic images, install some software, and then use it to create our own image.

 Note: Images are also referred to as **AMI**s (Amazon Machine Images).